ShahariarAhmad/DCMS_Laravel/README.md

 - I am not going to fix these minor bugs at all.
 It's just a dummy project.
 - Spending time fixing bugs in this dummy project is a waste of time.

-**I made few mistakes in this project...**

-* Used Route path instead of route name in blade template.
-* Didn't use route group for organizing my routes in a professional manner.
-* Didn't used resource route in places where it was suitable.

-**Reason behind these silly mistakes**...

-* This Project was originally created about a year ago.
-I was an absolute beginner back then.
-What else do you expect ?
-* I am an experienced person now.
-* But as I said before, I don't want to refactor this project.
-Because I don't have time to spend on refactoring a dummy project.

- **Note**

-- The current GitHub repository is recently created.
-It holds a modified copy of the original DCMS.
-- Original Repository is a private repository.